 From the leftover green macrame cord, I made a macrame Christmas tree this year that also lights up.
 I’m so happy with how it turned out.

 I did treat myself to this new mirror.
 I still love the old one but I was ready for a change with less pattern.
 The graphic tribal pattern really dominated the room and especially during Christmas season I have so much hanging and standing around that I wanted to tone it down a bit.

 That’s also the reason that I moved most of my plants into the bedroom for the holidays.
 That’s a room that won’t be decorated for the holidays anymore due to the jungle it has become during the winter.
 I even have plant lighting up there now.
 You know I’m a bit crazy with my plants.

 Last year we used our large faux flocked Christmas tree with the handmade macrame Christmas ornaments, baking soda paint ornaments, and faux palm paper fan ornaments.
 This year we got a large real Christmas tree with more fairy lights for that spot and all those handmade ornaments of mine look completely different on a real tree.

 I also added some new pillows to the sofas and chairs.

 I always like seeing how a Christmas tree looks with the lights off.
-I also brought the starfish and glass icicles ornaments back.
+I also brought the starfish and glass icicle ornaments back.
 I just love them so much.
-The starfish were on my corner tabletop Christmas tree with the orange slices before.
+The starfishs were on my corner tabletop Christmas tree with the orange slices before.
 Which I loved so much.
 I didn’t bring the fabulous orange slices back because they turned brown in the attic and I didn’t have time to make more.
-They are a super affordable, easy and pretty boho Christmas decor accessory though.
+They are a super affordable, easy, and pretty boho Christmas decor accessory though.